FREE SHIPPING on orders of $85 or more

 Immigration to New France was slow; therefore, early marriage was desperately encouraged amongst the immigrants.
 The fur trade attracted migrants, both noble and commoner.
 15,000 explorers left Montreal in the late 17th and 18th centuries.
 By 1675, there were 7000 French in Quebec.
 By the same year the Acadian presence in Nova Scotia, New Brunswick and Prince Edward Island had reached 500.
 In 1755, 10,000 French Acadians refused to take an oath of allegiance to England and were deported to Louisiana.
 The French founded Lower Canada, thus becoming one of the two great founding nations of Canada.
 The distinguished family name Valois has made significant contributions to the culture, arts, sciences and religion of France and New France.
 Amongst the settlers in North America with this distinguished name Valois were

-Valois Settlers in the United States in the 18th Century
+Valois Settlers in United States in the 18th Century

-Valois Settlers in the United States in the 19th Century
+Valois Settlers in United States in the 19th Century

-Valois Settlers in the United States in the 20th Century
+Valois Settlers in United States in the 20th Century

 The Valois Family Crest was acquired from the Houseofnames.com archives.
 The Valois Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.